 Plan An Epic 7 Day Southern Utah Road Trip

-Updated May 2024, Plan An Epic 7 Day Southern Utah Road Trip was originally published in November 2020
+Updated September 2024, Plan An Epic 7 Day Southern Utah Road Trip was originally published in November 2020

 After several trips, I can honestly say that taking a Utah road trip to hit up its national and state parks is the best way to explore the state.

 Despite not having blogged hardly at all about Utah on here, I’ve actually spent quite a bit of time there.
-My parents lived in the little town of Hurricane for a few years before they moved back to Alaska
+My parents lived in the little town of Hurricane for a few years before they moved back to Alaska.

 A 7 day Southern Utah road trip is not enough time to really dig into all the highlights and hidden gems that Utah’s south has to offer, but if that’s all the time you have, you can make it work.